 Ransomware could enter your device because you click a link to an infected website or open an infected attachment.
 These links and attachments can come in by email, SMS/text, social media, or another messaging system.

 Another way ransomware could enter your device is because you install infected software.
-For example, you want a fitness app on your phone, so you find one on a website and install it, not realizing that the app contains ransomware.
+For example, you want a fitness app or an antivirus tool on your phone, so you find one on a website and install it, not realizing that the app contains ransomware.

 Best Ransomware Protection: How to Increase Your Security